 Tell your doctor immediately if you notice any of the following:

-- signs of anaemia (such as tiredness, being short of breath and looking pale)
+- signs of anaemia (such as tiredness, being short of breath and looking pale); or

 These are rare but serious side effects.
 You may need urgent medical attention.

-If any of the following happen, STOP taking MELOXIAURO and tell your doctor immediately or go to Emergency at your nearest hospital:
+If any of the following happens, STOP taking MELOXIAURO and tell your doctor immediately or go to Emergency at your nearest hospital: